Full Blown Retirement Plan

 Medicare expense planning

 This is one that I haven’t covered in detail because it is what it is.
 As long as you and your wife have paid taxes for ten years then Part A is covered.
-Part B and D require premiums and those basically cover physician services and prescription drugs.
+Parts B and D require premiums and those basically cover physician services and prescription drugs.
 Costs are relatively minor but should be considered as part of a retirement budget.
-A couple hundred dollars a month should cover parts B and D, unless you find yourself in an IRMAA situation where combined taxable income is over $194K.
-There’s a two year look-back on the income requirement but with a few other clients I have found a solution.
+A couple hundred dollars a month should cover parts B and D unless you find yourself in an IRMAA situation where combined taxable income is over $194K.
+There’s a two year look-back on the income requirement but with a few other clients, I have found a solution.
 In other words, don’t worry about it if you run into that but you should call me.

-Health care expenses are what I would consider to be the biggest additional expense for those who retire before 65.
+Healthcare expenses are what I would consider to be the biggest additional expense for those who retire before 65.
 Once you get to MediCare it won’t be as big a deal.
-Additional premiums for part B and D can be accounted for ahead of time and any care that involves deductibles or copays would be classified as discretionary income.
+Additional premiums for parts B and D can be accounted for ahead of time and any care that involves deductibles or copays would be classified as discretionary income.
 This is exactly why it’s important to keep a pool of cash handy for things that come out of nowhere but it’s easy to accomplish with a basic emergency fund.

 Tax minimization strategies (Roth conversions, etc.)

-Steady distributions from a retirement account is the best way to project taxes over time and likely pay the least amount as well.
+Steady distributions from a retirement account are the best way to project taxes over time and likely pay the least amount as well.
 It’s nearly impossible to maximize income from an IRA and do Roth conversions.
 For many it’s going to depend on the mix of qualified vs. non-qualified assets.
 A newsletter I wrote in 2019 does a pretty good job of explaining when a conversion works and when it doesn’t.

 Reality of Roth Conversions